wyvernSemi/cpu6502/msbasic/README.md

 # Microsoft Basic ported for the cpu6502 model

 This is a version of Microsft Basic that has been ported to the cpu6502 ISS.
-It uses the model from the <tt>wozmon</tt> directory and the <tt>makefile</tt> in this directory can be used to compile basic and the mode (type <tt>make</tt>).
-This generates a <tt>main.exe</tt> executable.
+It uses the model from the <tt>wozmon</tt> directory and the <tt>makefile</tt> in this directory can be used to compile basic and the model (type <tt>make</tt>).
+The assembling and linking of the MS Basic code uses the [CC65](https://github.com/cc65/cc65) tools which must be downloaded and compiled locally and the resultant <tt>bin/</tt> directory placed in the <tt>PATH</tt>.
+Building with make generates a <tt>main.exe</tt> executable of the mdoel and a <tt>cpu6502.bin</tt> binary file with the compiled MS Bssic.
 To run MSBASIC on the model you can use <tt>make run</tt>.
 Alternatively the executable can be run directly with the following command line options (to suppress linefeed generation):

     main.exe -n